diegoquintanav/pelican-to-github-pages/README.md

 - `PELICAN_CONFIG_FILE`: path to the `publishconf.py` configuration file
 - `PELICAN_CONTENT_FOLDER`: path to the `content` folder
 - `PYTHON_VERSION`: docker tag of python image used to run pelican.
-Default is `3.7-slim`, check others at <https://hub.docker.com/_/python/>.
+Check available tags at <https://hub.docker.com/_/python/>.